aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 without having the data staged in Amazon S3.**

-We encourage you to learn more by visiting the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/) and try out building a solution using the sample implementation provided in this blog post and a dataset relevant to your business.
+We encourage you to learn more by visiting the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/) page and try out building a solution using the sample implementation provided in this blog post and a dataset relevant to your business.
 If you have questions or suggestions, leave a comment.

 ------------------------------------------------------------------------